OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 accurate, but some endpoints have conditional required fields which is difficult to represent in OpenAPI 2.0.

-Compose a body for your new user.
-The picture above says "string" for the user name which is a terrible name for a user.
+Click the `Example Value` to compose a body for your new user.
+The `entity` box is populated.
+The picture above says "string" for the `UserName` which is a terrible name for a user.
 Use something similar to the body below which will give the new user the admin rights necessary to do whatever future tutorials require.